 How to appeal a Penalty Charge Notice

 If you don't think you should have been given a penalty charge notice, the first step is to appeal the issuing of it.
-If you intend to appeal, please don't make or send payment.
-A payment will close the case down and you will no longer be able to appeal.

 - your full name and postal address, including postcode